Asymptotic Convergence Analysis of High-Order Proximal-Point Methods Beyond Sublinear Rates: High-order proximal-point algorithm

-We continue the study of HOPE and HOME, as well as relationships among reference points.
+We continue the study of HOPE and HOME, as well as the relationships among reference points induced by these operators.
 These properties ensure that HOPE is well-defined for uniformly quasiconvex functions, supporting the practical implementation and convergence of the HiPPA introduced in Algorithm~\ref{alg:HiPPA}.

 \begin{theorem}[Further properties of HOME and HOPE] Let $\gf: \R^n\to \Rinf$ be a proper, lsc, coercive, and uniformly quasiconvex function with modulus $\phi$ in a closed convex set $C \subseteq \dom{\gf}$.
-The following statements hold: \begin{enumerate}[label=(\textbf{\alph*}), font=\normalfont\bfseries, leftmargin=0.7cm] \item For each $\ov{x}\in \R^n$, $\gamma > 0$, and $p>1$, the set $\prox{\gf}{\gamma}{p} (C, \ov{x})$ is nonempty and compact; \item For each $\gamma > 0$ and $p>1$, $\bs\inf_{x\in C} \fgam{\gf}{p}{\gamma}(y)=\bs\inf_{x\in C} \gf(x)$; \item For each $\gamma > 0$ and $p>1$,
+The following statements hold: \begin{enumerate}[label=(\textbf{\alph*}), font=\normalfont\bfseries, leftmargin=0.7cm] \item For each $\ov{x}\in \R^n$, $\gamma > 0$, and $p>1$, the set $\prox{\gf}{\gamma}{p} (C, \ov{x})$ is nonempty and compact; \item For each $\gamma > 0$ and $p>1$, $\bs\inf_{x\in C} \fgam{\gf}{p}{\gamma}(x)=\bs\inf_{x\in C} \gf(x)$; \item For each $\gamma > 0$ and $p>1$,

-\item For a sequence $\{x^k\}_{k\in \mathbb{N}}\subseteq C$, if $y^k \in \prox{\gf}{\gamma_k}{p}(C, x^k)$, with $x^k\to \ov{x}$ and $\gamma_k \to \gamma$, the sequence $\{y^k\}_{k\in \mathbb{N}}$ is bounded, and all its cluster points lie in $\prox{\gf}{\gamma}{p} (C, \ov{x})$. \end{enumerate} \end{theorem} \begin{proof} \ref{th:nonemprox:a} The function $x\mapsto \gh(x)+\frac{1}{p\gamma}\Vert x - \ov{x}\Vert^p$ is coercive and lsc.
+\item For a sequence $\{x^k\}_{k\in \mathbb{N}}\subseteq C$, if $y^k \in \prox{\gf}{\gamma_k}{p}(C, x^k)$, with $x^k\to \ov{x}$ and $\gamma_k \to \gamma$, the sequence $\{y^k\}_{k\in \mathbb{N}}$ is bounded, and all its cluster points lie in $\prox{\gf}{\gamma}{p} (C, \ov{x})$. \end{enumerate} \end{theorem} \begin{proof} \ref{th:nonemprox:a} The function $x\mapsto \gf(x)+\frac{1}{p\gamma}\Vert x - \ov{x}\Vert^p$ is coercive and lsc.
 Thus, its sublevel sets are compact.
 By \cite[Corollary~1.10]{Rockafellar09},

 Coercivity and lower semicontinuity further ensure that $\prox{\gf}{\gamma}{p} (C, \ov{x})$ is compact. \\ \ref{th:nonemprox:b} Invoking the definition of HOME and Fact~\ref{fact:horder:Bauschke17:p12.9}, for each $x\in C$ and $\gamma>0$, we arrive at